mthom/scryer-prolog/README.md

 }:
 ```

-Single clause predicates can entered without brackets, as in
+Single clause predicates can be entered without brackets, as in
 ```
 l3> p(X) :- q(X).
 l3> f(s).